Blake-Loveland/landgrid-support/_articles/parcel-data-faq.md

 Monthly we share, both in machine readable format and via a monthly update email, what counties have been updated, and what states are in the pipeline for the upcoming quarter.
 [An example of our Monthly Data Update Email is available.](https://landgrid.com/blog/janparcelupdate)

-Our USPS related attributes are unpdated monthly for our entire data set.
+Our USPS related attributes are updated monthly for our entire data set.

 All data is tracked with the date of “last refresh” from the County.